 These medications include antidepressants such as Zoloft (sertraline) and Paxil (paroxetine), antifungal medications such as itraconazole and ketoconazole, asthma medications such as Singulair (montelukast), and some heart medications, such as Plavix (clopidogrel).
 Potential medication interactions are just one reason an expert cannabis clinician should always provide cannabis care.

-Some research has also shown that long-term cannabis consumption may affect the gray matter in the brain.
+Some research has also shown that, heavy long-term cannabis consumption may affect the gray matter in the brain.
 As a result of some observational data that noted differences in the brain nerves of those consuming large amounts of cannabis over time vs those who did not, caution is typically recommended, with teenagers in particular, due to potential long-term impact, which is not yet fully understood.

 It’s also good to keep in mind that, for some individuals, the ability of cannabis to ease anxiety can lead to a tendency to rely on cannabis to eliminate distress on a regular basis, which may be a risk factor for problematic overuse.